OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 ![plot](images/post-boot-5.png)

-After boot up, the node will run the startup script which download and install run time tools.
-The node icon will show that the startup script is running.
+After boot up, the node will run the startup script which will download and install run time tools required to communicate with the FPGA.
+The node icon will show that the startup script is ```Running```.

 ![plot](images/post-boot-6.png)